tumblr/policy/terms-of-service.md

-    than through our currently available, published interfaces that are provided by ThinkUp (and only pursuant to those terms and conditions), unless you have been specifically allowed to do so in a separate agreement with ThinkUp, or unless permitted by ThinkUp's robots.txt file or other robot exclusion mechanisms; (d) scrape the Services, and particularly scrape Content (as defined below) from the Services, without ThinkUp's express prior written consent; (e) use the Services to send altered, deceptive, or false source-identifying information, including without limitation by forging TCP-IP packet headers or e-mail headers; or (f) interfere with, or disrupt, (or attempt to do so), the access of any Subscriber, host or network, including, without limitation, by sending a virus to, spamming, or overloading the Services, or by scripted use of the Services in such a manner as to interfere with or create an undue burden
+    than through our currently available, published interfaces that are provided by ThinkUp (and only pursuant to those terms and conditions), unless you have been specifically allowed to do so in a separate agreement with ThinkUp, or unless specifically permitted by ThinkUp's robots.txt file or other robot exclusion mechanisms; (d) scrape the Services, and particularly scrape Content (as defined below) from the Services, without ThinkUp's express prior written consent; (e) use the Services to send altered, deceptive, or false source-identifying information, including without limitation by forging TCP-IP packet headers or e-mail headers; or (f) interfere with, or disrupt, (or attempt to do so), the access of any Subscriber, host or network, including, without limitation, by sending a virus to, spamming, or overloading the Services, or by scripted use of the Services in such a manner as to interfere with or create an undue burden